How to Answer the 31 Most Common Interview Questions

 3. “Why are you interested in the role?”

-The best way to answer this question is to talk about the merits and exciting aspects of the position itself, rather than how your background is a fit.
+As a job-seeker, the best way to answer this question is to empahsize the merits and exciting aspects of the position itself to convey your enthusiasm, rather than a time to rehash how your background and work experience is a fit.
 Think of it this way: Even if you’re the perfect fit, that’s what the rest of the interview is to demonstrate.
 This is the time when you get to demonstrate your enthusiasm about the work you’re about to do.
 Actually wanting to do a certain job counts for a lot.

 4. “Why our company?”